 Thanksgiving is almost here and with all that has gone down this year, I knew I had to add one more piece to my Thanksgiving decor – a Thankful Tree.
 It’s a quick, easy project that adds just the right amount of heart to the day.

-But what is a Thankful Tree you ask?
 Well it’s exactly what it sounds like.
-It’s a man made tree with paper leaves, which are filled in by your family and/or guests, with all the things they are thankful for.
+It’s a man-made tree with paper leaves, which are filled in with all the things your family and/or guests are thankful for.

-You can choose to have your family fill in a daily leaf through out the month of November, or you can choose to do it like I am, and ask guests to take time to fill in a leaf the day of.
-Then, before you eat, you can read each leaf out loud to remind everyone of all the things we have to be thankful for.
+You can choose to have your family fill in a daily leaf throughout the month of November.
+Or you can choose to do it like I am, and ask guests to take time to fill in a leaf the day of.
+Then, before you eat, you can read each leaf out loud to remind every one of all the things we have to be thankful for.
 Names can be included or left off, and the item(s) listed can be anything.
-From toys, to the roof over our heads, to having gone into remission, there is no right or wrong answer.
+From toys, to the roof over our heads, to having gone into remission, etc. There is no right or wrong answer.
 It’s just a fun, visual reminder of all that we have to be thankful for.
-Plus it’s heart warming to see the tree fill up with leaves and to hear each thankful leaf read out loud.
+Plus its heart warming to see the tree fill up with leaves and to hear each thankful leaf read out loud.
 You can even make it a little more challenging by not allowing duplicates.
 This helps bring the gratitude from outside sources like people and things, to simple everyday triumphs that we tend to overlook.
-From being able to see and hear to having full use of our limbs, etc.
+From being able to see and hear, to having full use of our limbs, etc.

 If you have kids, they can totally help with that and pretty much with the entire project.
 And don’t worry if it doesn’t come out perfect, perfection is overrated.
 The beauty of it is not how it looks, but how we feel after creating it and after hearing all those things we have to be thankful for.